 In this article, you'll learn about what it means when you're notified that a student is "stuck" during a NoRedInk Practice assignment.
 We'll also share some tips for how you can help when students are feeling stuck.

 Sometimes, students will come across topics or questions in NoRedInk Practice that they find particularly challenging, but they may not always reach out to you for help right away.
 This is where the "stuck" notifications come in handy to help you identify when students could be struggling so that you can provide them with more direct support.

-During Practice, a student is considered "stuck" if they have answered 7 questions in a row incorrectly on a Practice topic.
-At this point, the student is shown the following notification:
+During Practice, a student is considered "stuck" if they have answered 7 questions incorrectly while in frozen mode (see: What happens when students get a question wrong?).
+At this point, the student will see the following notification:

 💡A student can continue working even after they see the “stuck” message.
 Once the student answers the next question correctly (without using a hint), they’ll no longer be considered “stuck."

 How do I know when students are "stuck"?

 In your teacher account, a "stuck" notification will appear in multiple places to let you know when a student might need extra support during an assignment.
 Below are the three places in your account where you'll be notified.

 1. Identify the topic and question your student is stuck on

 - First, reach out to the student to see if they still need help.